-Questions and concerns can be forwarded through the school and department senators, or they may be sent directly to the members of the Executive Committee of the Faculty Senate by clicking on the link below:
+Questions and concerns can be forwarded through the school and department senators, or they may be sent directly to the 2022-2023 members of the Executive Committee of the Faculty Senate by clicking on the links below: